The Fantastic Four: First Steps: Development

 Marvel Studios president Kevin Feige confirmed in July 2019 that the company was developing a new Fantastic Four film for their shared universe, the Marvel Cinematic Universe (MCU).
-Feige said he was excited about the characters and about "bringing Marvel's first family up to the sort of platform and level they deserve", wanting them to take their rightful place within the "pantheon of Marvel heroes" and bring the importance they had in the comic books like those that had inspired the MCU, such as Jim Starlin's "The Infinity Gauntlet" (1991) and Mark Millar's "Civil War" (2006–2007) storylines, which included the Fantastic Four but whose MCU adaptations did not because of the film rights issues at the time.
+Feige said he was excited about the characters and about "bringing Marvel's first family up to the sort of platform and level they deserve", wanting them to take their rightful place within the "pantheon of Marvel heroes" and bring the importance they had in the comic books like those that had inspired the MCU, such as Jim Starlin's "The Infinity Gauntlet" (1991) and Millar's "Civil War" (2006–2007) storylines, which included the Fantastic Four but whose MCU adaptations did not because of the film rights issues at the time.
 In December 2020, Feige announced that Jon Watts would direct the film after doing so for the first three MCU Spider-Man films (2017–2021).
 Marvel Studios began meeting with writers by February 2021.
 That June, Disney CEO Bob Chapek said Feige and Marvel Studios were planning to "mine" the Fantastic Four franchise.
-Watts stepped down as director in April 2022, choosing to take a break from the superhero genre after being "out of gas" from dealing with the COVID-19 protocols on Spider-Man: No Way Home (2021) and its post-production process; he chose to direct the film Wolfs (2024) instead.
+Watts stepped down as director in April 2022, choosing to take a break from the superhero genre after being "out of gas" from dealing with the COVID-19 protocols on the MCU film Spider-Man: No Way Home (2021) and its post-production process; he chose to direct the film Wolfs (2024) instead.
 Grant Curtis and Nick Pepin were producing the new Fantastic Four film after working on the Marvel Studios miniseries Moon Knight (2022).

 John Krasinski portrays Reed Richards / Mister Fantastic in the MCU film Doctor Strange in the Multiverse of Madness (2022).
 Krasinski had been a popular suggestion for the role among fans for some time, and rumors that he had been cast as Reed had especially circulated since confirmation of the new film's development.
-The version of the character that he plays in Multiverse of Madness is from Earth-838, an alternate universe to the main MCU, and is a member of the Illuminati.
+The version of the character that he plays in Multiverse of Madness is from Earth-838—an alternate universe to the MCU's main timeline, Earth-616 (also referred to as the Sacred Timeline)—and is a member of the Illuminati.
+This version of Reed is killed, along with most of that team, by Wanda Maximoff / Scarlet Witch.
 Multiverse of Madness director Sam Raimi said Feige cast Krasinski as the character because it was for an alternate universe cameo appearance that was also an opportunity to deliver on a popular fan casting.
 This led to speculation about whether Krasinski's role was a one-off or if he would return to star in the new Fantastic Four film.
 Krasinski later said he appreciated the role, but there had been no discussions about him reprising it.